mayurbarange12/Hashnode-/cloxbb8sk00020ajy5bv31on0.md

 ## Some Important Commands

-1. **Sudo:** This command executes only that command with superuser privileges.
+**1\.
+Sudo:** This command executes only that command with superuser privileges.

 ![No alt text provided for this image](https://media.licdn.com/dms/image/D4D12AQF-KxTDXUC6OA/article-inline_image-shrink_1500_2232/0/1671202870928?e=1705536000&v=beta&t=HsOZxqvqxcvNoF4SGXf-AoNwxFWgOZ3ZaEnqrtU6_Qk align="left")

-1. **Cat:** This is used to concatenate and display files on the terminal.
+**2\.
+Cat:** This is used to concatenate and display files on the terminal.
 It can also be used to modify existing ones.

 ***cat -b:*** This adds line numbers to non-blank lines